GamePulseStudio/gamepulse-sdk/research/README.md

 # Research & Development

-This folder contains experimental and in-development features of the GameAlytics SDK.
+This folder contains experimental and in-development features of the GamePulse SDK.

 ## Contents